learn-the-web/www/privacy-cookies.md

   <br>[Refer to Formspree’s privacy policy for detailed information](http://docs.formspree.io/files/privacy.pdf)
   <br>Information submitted through email forms is retained by Formspree servers for one month & transmitted through email to our accounts.

-**The anonymous course feedback form collects no personal information.** This anonymous information is transmitted for Formspree’s servers and forwarded to our email accounts.
+**The anonymous course feedback form collects no personal information.** This anonymous information is transmitted to Formspree’s servers and forwarded to our email accounts.
 This information may be kept in our email accounts for an unknown period of time.

 **The team reflection feedback form collects only names of you and your team members.** This information is transmitted to Formspree servers and forwarded to our email accounts.
 This information will be retained until final grades for the term are submitted, about two weeks after term end, at which point the information will be deleted from our email accounts.